Git-Yousfi-Neji/ROS-Web-App-for-Navigation-and-Mapping/README.md

 ## A web application for Navigation and Mapping ROS
-## This is a modified version of rizwin work

 This is a web application that is build on Flask,serves the purpose of Mapping and Navigation of a robot that is build on ROS from a web browser.